Resume Tips

 Key Takeaways:

-• Your resume should begin with a clear objective statement.
+• Begin your resume with an objective and clear statement.

 • Emphasize transferable skills.